cabal-club/cable/README.md

 # Cable Protocol

-> A peer-to-peer protocol for private group chats, called *cabals*.
+> A p2p protocol for private group chats, called *cabals*.

 Cable operates differently from the traditional server-client model, where the server is a centralized authority.
 Instead, in Cable no node in the network has